fortran-lang/fortran-lang.org/CONTRIBUTING.md

 the compiled result on the [`gh-pages`](https://github.com/fortran-lang/fortran-lang.org/tree/gh-pages) branch which is served up at <https://fortran-lang.org>.

-Therefore, as a contributor you only need to upload changes to the site source code not the compiled result, because this is built automatically from the source code on the master branch.
+Therefore, as a contributor you only need to upload changes to the site source code and not the compiled result, because this is built automatically from the source code on the master branch.